-Upon arrival, Andrea was educated on her rights by WTLC’s legal advocates who aided her in filing for a restraining order and custody.
-As well as aiding her in applying for VAWA status which led her to obtain her permanent residence card.
-Now Andrea lives a life free from the fear of deportation and her ex-husband and is working toward a brighter future for Jane.
+With the help of local police, Andrea was able to reach out to WTLC and get connected to our Legal Advocacy program.
+Upon arrival, Andrea was educated on her rights by a legal advocate, who also helped her apply for a restraining order against John, custody of their daughter, and VAWA status.
+Through these actions, Andrea was able to obtain her permanent residence card.
+Now Andrea lives a life free from the fear of deportation and her ex-husband, and is working toward a brighter future for her daughter.